miklevin/MikeLev.in/_posts/2023-01-29-start-that-foss-seo-book.md

 ---
 date: 2023-01-29
 title: Start That FOSS SEO Book
-permalink: /blog/start-that-foss-seo-book/
 headline: "Commencing a FOSS SEO Book: Join My Journey and the Discussion!"
 description: "On January 29, 2023, I committed to writing a FOSS SEO Book.
 I'm learning how to use Twitter to best resonate my message and build an audience.
 I've started the project on the URL https://twitter.com/miklevin/status/1619125800477020160 and I'm dedicated to seeing it through.
 Follow my journey and join the discussion!"
 keywords: FOSS, SEO, Book, January 29, 2023, Twitter, Message, Resonate, Audience, URL, Dedication, Consistency, Connect, Reshape, Discussion, Thread
-categories: message, url, seo, twitter, audience
+categories: twitter, audience, message, seo, url
+permalink: /blog/start-that-foss-seo-book/
 layout: post
 ---

 You can hypnotize them, Mike.
 You've got the skills.
 Figure out how to troll for an audience these days, and start trolling big-time.
 Audience development.